Student Development Office

 The center will serve as a link between college and the world of work through providing regular workshops on job search skills and strategies.
-The annual Career Fair brings employers and graduate school representatives to campus to increase awareness and provide information related to future career and graduate education.
+Employer Visit Days and the Graduate School Fair in the fall bring employers and graduate school representatives to campus to increase awareness and provide information related to future career and graduate education.
 The CDC also provides information about graduate schools, graduate entrance test materials, job vacancy notices, occupational profiles and descriptions, and potential employers.

-Equipment such as crutches, heating pads, and humidifiers can be checked out for short term use.
-Health education and wellness materials/videos are available for personal use or class preparation.
+Equipment such as crutches, and humidifiers can be checked out for short term use.

 Educational programs are offered to various JBU student groups.
-The programs include but are not limited to: CRP/First Aid, weight management, stress management, college wellness, etc.
+The programs include but are not limited to: CPR/First Aid, weight management, stress management, college wellness, etc.

-Allergy injections can be arranged with written orders from the allergist.
-In order to offer complete care, it is important that the Health Services office have on file all student medical records pertaining to pre-existing conditions such as diabetes, epilepsy, and malaria.
+In order to offer complete care, it is important that the Health Services Office have on file all student medical records pertaining to pre-existing conditions such as diabetes, epilepsy, and malaria.
 Also, regular updates of family telephone numbers on the JBU web site ensure immediate communication in case of emergency.

 Arkansas law of 2009 requires documentation of two doses of Measles/Mumps/Rubella (MMR) vaccination for all incoming freshmen and foreign-born students.
+JBU requires transferring students living in campus housing to have two MMRs as well.
 All other students are required to have documentation of one dose of MMR.

 To receive an application for any exemption, contact the Arkansas Department of Health at (501) 661-2169.
 You can receive the MMR vaccine on campus.